Seatpost: Aero

 As alternatives to the integrated seatpost mentioned above, some seatposts merely have an aerodynamic shape that either matches the shape of the aero seat tube or is only not round above a certain point.
 In the case of aero seat tubes, there are a variety of clamping mechanisms for such seatposts that include pinch bolts and wedges.
+Aero seatposts are typically proprietary designs for a specific frame model and thus cannot be mounted on bikes of other manufacturers.

 Suspension

 Suspension seatposts allow the saddle to move up and down with either a telescoping or parallelogram mechanism and incorporate a spring, an elastomer, or compressed air and possibly a damper to insulate against bumps.
 The preload of the spring may be adjustable.
 These seatposts are most common on hybrid and mountain bikes.
 Suspension seatposts usually come in fewer diameters, and shims are more likely to be necessary.

 Pivotal

 Pivotal seatposts are common on BMX bikes.
 They have a concave semicircle of ridges at their top that matches the convex semicircle of ridges on the bottom of a pivotal saddle.
 The two semicircles are held together with a bolt to attach the saddle to the seatpost.
 Pivotal seatposts are currently expanding rapidly in popularity with mountain bikes.